Top of the World (Dixie Chicks song)

 "Top of the World" is a contemporary folk-country song written by Patty Griffin and most known as recorded and performed in Grammy Award-winning fashion by the Dixie Chicks.

 Griffin wrote and recorded "Top of the World" in 2000 for Silver Bell, but a dispute with her label A&M Records caused Griffin to be dropped and the album to go unreleased for 13 years.
 In the meantime, copies of Silver Bell circulated and increased Griffin's reputation as a songwriter within the music industry.

 The Dixie Chicks had already covered other Griffin songs and had toured with Griffin on their 2000 Fly Tour.
 They recorded two Silver Bell songs, "Truth No. 2" and "Top of the World," for their 2002 album Home, the latter as the concluding track.
 Beginning quietly with Homes mixture of acoustic stringed instruments, and with the vocal line shifting around among one-, two-, and three-part singing, "Top of the World" begins by portraying an almost unbearable level of regret at things not done.

 Tension is built up with pauses, then midway through a string section begins accompanying in an ominous fashion as the reason for the regret is unveiled.

 The strings then pick up in intensity during the instrumental coda, as Chicks lead singer Natalie Maines moans wordlessly and then repeats "To the top of the world" as a mantra over and over.

-Dixie Chick Emily Robison said of "Top of the World" that it was "biggest departure on the album, but I'm so glad that we did it because I think it shows a whole other dimension."
-During their 2002 concert film An Evening with the Dixie Chicks, Maines attempted to explain the song's startingly unusual perspective:
+Dixie Chick Emily Robison said of "Top of the World" that it was the "biggest departure on the album, but I'm so glad that we did it because I think it shows a whole other dimension."
+During their 2002 concert film An Evening with the Dixie Chicks, Maines attempted to explain the song's startlingly unusual perspective:

 It is written from the point of view of a man who has passed on, and he's sort of looking down wishing that he had been a different person, and having a lot of regrets and wishing he hadn't had the negative effect on the people in his life and err...
 I don't know what I just said...

 Author Chris Willman wrote that this was "a song that could send a chill down even a seasoned spine after repeat listens."
 Entertainment Weekly stated that the Dixie Chicks' recording "lift[ed] the quality of [the song] in a way [its] author herself could not."
 The New York Times said that "Top of the World" was an example of the Dixie Chicks turning to Griffin for their most ambitious material that at the same time led to the Chicks' commercial and critical success.

 "Top of the World" was released as a single in mid-2003, together with a music video, but failed to chart.
 At six minutes the song was likely too long for radio, but by then the infamous controversy regarding Maines' criticism of U.S. President George W. Bush had broken out, and the Chicks had become a country radio anathema.